-139. What if my company fails to certify its 2023 EEO-1 Component 1 report?
+133. What if my company fails to certify its 2024 EEO-1 Component 1 report?

-If an employer fails to complete the final step to "Certify EEO-1 Component 1 Report(s)" within the EEO-1 Component 1 Online Filing System (OFS), the status of the employer's filing will be considered "incomplete" by the EEOC.46 Any employer that has not certified its submission in the OFS by the "Published Due Date" deadline (i.e., Tuesday, June 4, 2024) will receive a "Notice of Failure to File" from the EEOC requesting that the employer certify its submission in order to complete the required filing.
+If an employer fails to complete the final step to "Certify EEO-1 Component 1 Report(s)" within the EEO-1 Component 1 Online Filing System (OFS), the status of the employer's filing will be considered "incomplete" by the EEOC.44 Any employer that has not certified its submission in the OFS by the "Published Due Date" deadline (i.e., Tuesday, June 24, 2025) will be out of compliance with their mandatory 2024 EEO-1 Component 1 filing obligations.
+After the Tuesday, June 24, 2025 "Published Due Date" deadline passes, no additional 2024 EEO-1 Component 1 report(s) will be accepted.

-46 Please note that even if the employer has submitted data for each of its required reports, the filing will not be considered complete by the EEOC until the employer certifies its submission in the EEO-1 Component 1 Online Filing System (OFS).
+44 Please note that even if the employer has submitted data for each of its required reports, the filing will not be considered complete by the EEOC until the employer certifies its submission in the EEO-1 Component 1 Online Filing System (OFS).

-X. OFS INSTRUCTIONS FOR NEW AND RETURNING EMPLOYERS AND ACCOUNT HOLDERS
+W. OFS INSTRUCTIONS FOR NEW AND RETURNING EMPLOYERS AND ACCOUNT HOLDERS